 Furthermore, if you make changes to your quality management system software after the initial testing you will have to repeat that process.
 On the other hand, pre-validated QMS software does it automatically and provides a much faster and smoother implementation.

-Software validation ensures that the processes performed by automated software system work as initially intended.
+Software validation ensures that the processes performed by automated software systems work as initially intended.
 Most companies within the Life Science industry must comply with one or more legislations and standards, which call for validated QMS software.

 The scope of software validation includes documents, records, and processes related to production, document, support, and maintenance management.
 On the other hand, the scope of validation does not include software applications related to non-QMS financial and administrative software.